suryatejanagamalla/Mediconnect-AI/README.md

 # Medical_Assistant

-Healthcare Access Enhancement Project
-This repository contains the implementation of a project aimed at easing healthcare access and reducing the workload on doctors and patients by leveraging advanced AI and machine learning techniques.
-The project is built on the integration of audio-to-text conversion, text summarization, a Retrieval-Augmented Generation (RAG) model, and a user-friendly app platform for streamlined healthcare interactions.

-Project Overview
-Objective
-To simplify healthcare access and assist medical practitioners by:

-Extracting meaningful insights from medical call recordings between practitioners and patients.
-Providing a symptom-checker chatbot for quick diagnosis and recommendations.
-Features
-Patient Insights
-Summarizes audio recordings into concise insights, highlighting key patient information.
-Symptom Checker
-A medical chatbot that provides possible diagnoses and remedies based on real-time data and symptom inputs.
-Project Workflow
-1. Data Collection
-Simulated 272 medical call recordings between practitioners and patients, focusing on:
-Respiratory diseases
-Musculoskeletal diseases
-Cardiac diseases
-Dermatological diseases
-Gastrointestinal diseases
-2. Architecture
-Audio-to-Text Conversion
-Leveraged advanced transcription tools to convert medical call recordings into textual data.
-Text Summarization and Key Attribute Extraction Extracted critical medical attributes (symptoms, diagnoses, medications) from text data.
-RAG Model Integration
-Built a Retrieval-Augmented Generation (RAG) model:
-Integrated Large Language Models (LLMs) with vector databases for efficient information retrieval.
-App Development
-Created a Streamlit-based application to deliver insights and chatbot functionalities.
-Technical Stack
-Technologies and Tools
-Programming Language: Python
-Frameworks:
-Streamlit (for the app platform)
-Pydub (for audio processing)
-Libraries:
-OpenAI (for LLM integration)
-LangChain (for RAG model development)
-Sentence Transformers (for embedding generation)
-Database: Pinecone (vector database)
-Other Tools:
-Whisper (audio-to-text conversion)
-Key Files
-requirements.txt: Lists all dependencies for the project.
+# Healthcare AI Assistant

+This repository contains a project designed to streamline healthcare access and reduce the workload on doctors and patients by utilizing advanced AI techniques.
+The solution is built to process medical call recordings between practitioners and patients, extract meaningful insights, and provide intelligent healthcare support through a user-friendly application.

+## Overview

+The project focuses on handling audio data to create a comprehensive healthcare assistant.
+It incorporates AI-driven methods to process call recordings related to respiratory, musculoskeletal, cardiac, dermatological, and gastrointestinal diseases.
+The resulting application serves two primary purposes:

+1. **Patient Insights**: Summarizes patient-practitioner conversations into actionable insights.
+2. **Symptom Checker**: A chatbot that suggests possible diseases and remedies based on real-time data.

+---

+## Architecture

+The solution is implemented in the following steps:

+1. **Audio-to-Text Conversion**
+   - Converts audio call recordings into textual transcripts for further analysis.

+2. **Text Summarization and Key Attribute Extraction**
+   - Summarizes the transcribed conversations.
+   - Extracts key attributes (symptoms, diagnoses, prescriptions, etc.) for processing.

+3. **RAG Model Implementation**
+   - Built a **Retrieval-Augmented Generation (RAG)** model by integrating Large Language Models (LLMs) with vector databases for efficient data retrieval and response generation.

+4. **Application Development**
+   - Developed a user-friendly interface using **Streamlit**, providing the following features:
+     - **Patient Insights**: Displays summarized views of audio recordings for quick review by practitioners and patients.
+     - **Symptom Checker**: An interactive chatbot that suggests possible diseases and remedies based on user input and real-time data.

+---

+## Features

+- **Audio-to-Text Conversion**: Seamlessly converts medical calls into structured textual data.
+- **Summarization and Insights**: Provides concise summaries of patient data for efficient decision-making.
+- **Symptom Checker**: Suggests probable diseases and remedies using intelligent algorithms and real-time information.
+- **Streamlit Integration**: Offers an easy-to-use app platform for both practitioners and patients.

+---

+## Requirements

+The project includes a `requirements.txt` file that lists all necessary dependencies.